 • Landscape Shots.
 The lush greenery of a panoramic forest shot or a snow-capped mountainscape can be ruined by even the slightest jitter, since the details are often so delicate due to their distance from the shooter.
 A tripod ensures you get a top-quality shot.

 • Low Light.
-When the sun goes down your camera has to compensate (either automatically or through manual intervention) by keeping the shutter open longer or upping the ISO level—like the low-light mode on the Samsung WB850—which makes the sensor more sensitive.
+When the sun goes down your camera has to compensate (either automatically or through manual intervention) by keeping the shutter open longer or upping the ISO level, which makes the sensor more sensitive.
 Either of these means the camera is much more vulnerable to shaky hands.

 • Slow Shutter Shots.
 If you want to leave the shutter open for extra time—to catch stars in motion or to give fluidity to a waterfall—a tripod is a necessity, since over a few seconds even the steadiest photographers will move just a bit no matter how hard they try to stay still.
 If you want to try to capture a lightning strike, for example, a long shutter, a solid tripod and lots of patience are the way to go.